 To learn, the pistes of Le Tour and Les Houches are most accommodating.
-There's a halfpipe built at the Grands Montets and a natural one at Le Tour.
-Check out our snowboarding parks & pipes page for more information.
+There's a human created halfpipe at the Grands Montets and a natural one at Le Tour.
+Check out our board riding parks & pipes page for more information.

-These are just guide lines.
-Each area has the potential for serious action as well as being a useful learning environment.
-The Chamonix Bus will take you for free to any of these areas.
+These are just guide-lines.
+Each zone has the potential for serious action as well as being a useful learning environment.
+The Chamonix Bus will take you for free to the bas of all zones.

 Chamonix rates high on the competition / freeride circuit and hosts a number of events each winter.
 Check out our events page to see what's on in Chamonix.